gardeneda/Arctic-Ice-vs-Precipitation/Ice Thickness/README.md

 Modified the name of the original dataset to exclude the Version and YYYYMM to use them more easily in code.
 <br>
-There is no need to worry for any data loss by renaming these, because the version and YYYY-MM is already represented within each of the datasets.
+There is no need to worry for any data loss by renaming these,
+<br>because the version and YYYY-MM is already represented within each of the datasets.
 <br>
 The 'distribution' of the attained data were removed, as the summaries contained specific data needed for the analysis.